Get On Up (film): Plot

-When the King-assassination riots break out in 1968, James convinces the mayor of Boston not to cancel his show at the Boston Garden.
-Tensions are high between the police and the black audience, but James calms the crowd and issues a plea for togetherness.
-He records "Say It Loud – I'm Black and I'm Proud" and pitches President Lyndon B. Johnson his idea to perform a series of USO shows for American troops in Vietnam.
-Though their plane is nearly shot down, the band survives and their performance is well received.
+Upon the commencement of the weeklong King-assassination riots in April 1968, James cautions Boston mayor Kevin White against cancelling his show at the Boston Garden.
+Confronted with rising tensions between the police and the black audience, he calmly pleas for togetherness.
+He records "Say It Loud – I'm Black and I'm Proud" with a children's choir and implores President Lyndon B. Johnson to approve a series of USO shows for American troops stationed in Vietnam.
+Though their plane is nearly shot down en route, the band survives and their subsequent performances that June are well-received.

-James suffers several setbacks, beginning with Ben's death from a heart attack.
-He starts several businesses and is investigated by the IRS for back taxes.
-His band presents a list of demands; when James rebuffs them, all quit except Bobby, who helps him assemble a new band.
-After a 1971 concert in Paris, Bobby proposes doing a second solo album.
-James considers this a betrayal; they argue and Bobby quits.
-James' eldest son, Teddy, dies in a car accident.
+Over time, several setbacks occur for James; Ben perishes from a sudden heart attack that August, and several businesses that James has established are investigated by the IRS for back taxes.
+When James rejects a list of demands from his band members, all of them quit except for Bobby, who assists him in assembling a new ensemble.
+After a 1971 concert in Paris, Bobby proposes doing a second solo album, which James considers a betrayal; Bobby parts ways with him following an argument.

-In Augusta in 1988, James gets high on marijuana and PCP and visits one of his businesses, finding that someone from a neighboring seminar has used his private restroom.
-He confronts the seminar carrying a shotgun, which he accidentally fires into the ceiling before forgiving the offender.
-The police arrive and James flees in his truck, crashing through a roadblock before being apprehended and imprisoned.
+While drugged on marijuana and PCP in 1988, James visits one of his businesses in an Augusta strip mall he owns, finding that someone from a neighboring seminar has used his private restroom without his consent.
+He confronts the seminar carrying a shotgun, which he accidentally fires into the ceiling before forgiving the offender and escaping in his truck.
+After crashing through a roadblock, he is apprehended and imprisoned by the police.

-In 1993, James meets Bobby for the first time in 20 years and gives him tickets to his concert at Atlanta's Omni Coliseum.
-As he takes the stage, he reflects on the cost he has paid for success.
-Seeing Bobby and his wife in the audience, he performs "Try Me", moving them to tears.
+In 1993, James encounters Bobby for the first time in 20 years and invites him to his upcoming concert at Atlanta's Omni Coliseum.
+Walking through a darkened hall, he reflects on how much he has sacrificed for success and imagines people from throughout his life chanting his name.
+Seeing Bobby and his wife Vicki Anderson in the audience, he performs "Try Me" onstage, moving them to tears, and the audience erupts into cheers.